jflex-de/jflex/tex/porting-and-parsers.md

 setup also works in a slightly different manner.
 BYacc/J expects a function `int yylex()` in the parser class that returns each next token.
-Semantic values are expected in a field `yylval` of type `parserval` where “`parser`” is the name of the generated parser class.
+Semantic values are expected in a field `yylval` of type `parserval` where `parser` is the name of the generated parser class.

 For a small calculator example, one could use a setup like the following on the JFlex side: